apredeus/multi-bacpipe/README.md

 The following steps are performed during the pipeline execution:
 * FastQC is ran on all of the fastq files;
 * STAR is used to align the fastq files to the rRNA and tRNA reference to accurately estimate rRNA/tRNA content;
-* Unsorted bam alignments are filtered using rRNA *bed* file, sorted, and indexed;
+* Unsorted bam alignments are filtered using rRNA BED file, sorted, and indexed;
 * tdf files are prepared for visualization in IGV;
 * bigWig (bw) files are prepared for vizualization in majority of other genomic browsers;
 * featureCounts is ran on genomic bam to evaluate the strandedness of the experiment;